Voltage-controlled oscillator: Design and circuits

 Tuning range, tuning gain and phase noise are the important characteristics of a VCO.
 Generally, low phase noise is preferred in a VCO.
-Tuning gain and noise present in the control signal affect the phase noise; high noise or high tuning gain imply more phase noise.
+Tuning gain and noise present in the control signal affect the phase noise; high noise or high tuning gain implies more phase noise.
 Other important elements that determine the phase noise are sources of flicker noise (1/f noise) in the circuit, the output power level, and the loaded Q factor of the resonator. (see Leeson's equation).
-The low frequency flicker noise affects the phase noise because the flicker noise is heterodyned to the oscillator output frequency due to the non-linear transfer function of active devices.
+The low-frequency flicker noise affects the phase noise because the flicker noise is heterodyned to the oscillator output frequency due to the non-linear transfer function of active devices.
 The effect of flicker noise can be reduced with negative feedback that linearizes the transfer function (for example, emitter degeneration).

-VCOs generally have lower Q factor compared to similar fixed-frequency oscillators, and so suffer more jitter.
+VCOs generally have a lower Q factor compared to similar fixed-frequency oscillators, and so suffer more jitter.
 The jitter can be made low enough for many applications (such as driving an ASIC), in which case VCOs enjoy the advantages of having no off-chip components (expensive) or on-chip inductors (low yields on generic CMOS processes).

 LC oscillators

 Commonly used VCO circuits are the Clapp and Colpitts oscillators.
 The more widely used oscillator of the two is Colpitts and these oscillators are very similar in configuration.
+In integrated radio transmitters and receivers, cross-coupled LC oscillators are widely used due to their differential output signal, which offers advantages over traditional single-ended topologies such as Clapp and Colpitts oscillators.

 Crystal oscillators

 A voltage-controlled crystal oscillator (VCXO) is used for fine adjustment of the operating frequency.
 The frequency of a voltage-controlled crystal oscillator can be varied a few tens of parts per million (ppm) over a control voltage range of typically 0 to 3 volts, because the high Q factor of the crystals allows frequency control over only a small range of frequencies.

 A temperature-compensated VCXO (TCVCXO) incorporates components that partially correct the dependence on temperature of the resonant frequency of the crystal.
 A smaller range of voltage control then suffices to stabilize the oscillator frequency in applications where temperature varies, such as heat buildup inside a transmitter.

 Placing the oscillator in a crystal oven at a constant but higher-than-ambient temperature is another way to stabilize oscillator frequency.
-High stability crystal oscillator references often place the crystal in an oven and use a voltage input for fine control.
+High-stability crystal oscillator references often place the crystal in an oven and use a voltage input for fine control.
 The temperature is selected to be the turnover temperature: the temperature where small changes do not affect the resonance.
 The control voltage can be used to occasionally adjust the reference frequency to a NIST source.
 Sophisticated designs may also adjust the control voltage over time to compensate for crystal aging.